Safester-net/Safester.CryptoLibrary/README.md

 PgpKeyPairHolder pgpKeyPairHolder = generator.Generate();
 ```

-It is then possible to retrieve the Base64 armored PGP keyrings for crypto operations:
+It is then possible to retrieve the Base64 armored PGP keyrings to use for crypto operations:

 ```C#
 String privateKeyring = pgpKeyPairHolder.PrivateKeyRing;
 String publicKeyring = pgpKeyPairHolder.PublicKeyRing;
 ```
-This is and example of the display of the the two keyrings:
+This is how the two keyrings look alike when displayed on the console:

 ```pgp
 -----BEGIN PGP PRIVATE KEY BLOCK-----